slotThe/RemarkableLamyEraser/README.md

 [Isaac Wisdom's][ghub:isaac-wisdom]
 [repository][ghub:lamy:orig]
 (also see [here][ghub:lamy:orig:maintenance]),
-updated to work with the reMarkable 2 version 3.5.x.
+updated to work with the reMarkable 2 version 3.5.x and above.

-**NOTE:** This repository is in an early stage.
-Fully expect the executable to misbehave if you are not running in right handed mode.
-Issues regarding wrong coordinates are very welcome.

 Further, the original repository was altered in the following major ways: